International Volunteer Program

 Duration and Costs

-The International volunteer placement is for one calendar month, and the registration fee is $650AUD which is payable on the first day.
+The International volunteer placement is for one calendar month, and the registration fee is $650AUD which is paid as a 50% deposit to secure the palcement and payment of the remainder is required before the commencement of the program.

 If you are selected as a volunteer, you can expect to: